cfengine/documentation/reference/promise-types/packages.markdown

         policy => "present";
 ```

+The default package module can be globally specified with the
+[`package_module`][Components and Common Control#package_module] attribute
+in body common control.

 Note that if your `policy` attribute specifies "absent", then the promiser
 string needs to be a bare package name, you cannot use a file name for this.